mozilla-services/autograph/signer/contentsignature/README.rst

 * **mode** is a suite of algorithms used to issue the signature.
 Autograph uses three
   modes:

   * **p384ecdsa** is the default used by firefox.
-I calculates signatures on the P-384 NIST curve and uses SHA2-384 for hashes.
+It calculates signatures on the P-384 NIST curve and uses SHA2-384 for hashes.

   * **p256ecdsa** uses the P-256 NIST curve and SHA256 for hashes